 Case Study on Freight Transport - Freightplus

 The Auckland-based company Freightplus works on shipping around New Zealand 🚚.
 The company has its own fleet of vehicles, storage facilities and professional management.
 All of this allows them to provide a wide range of services from day-to-day delivery to the transportation of oversized cargo.
-The company has something to bring customers, and to increase that number, contextual advertising was chosen.
+The company has something to bring customers, and to increase that number, PPC advertising was chosen.
 After setting up Google Ads, the number of orders increased slightly.
-However, realizing the potential of contextual advertising and wanting to increase its effectiveness, Freightplus turned to us.
+However, realizing the potential of PPC advertising and wanting to increase its effectiveness, Freightplus turned to us.

 - Client’s website – freightplus.nz

 In July 2020 we started communication with Freightplus.
 It turned out that the client was running ads from November 2019 to the end of June 2020.
 During this time, $15432 NZD was spent and 133 conversions occurred with an average cost of $116 NZD.
 We had to completely reconfigure the advertising campaigns.
 And in order to understand the specifics of the business and the client’s expectations from advertising, we started things by sending out a brief.
 After getting the necessary information, we worked out the campaigns’ structure and launched advertising on August 1. 📍 The cities and regions in New Zealand where the client has a license and between which Freightplus carries out cargo transportation, were indicated as GEOs.

 We needed to set up PPC advertising that would be more beneficial for the client than the one they already had.
 Accordingly, this had to get more conversions at a lower cost.
 To do this, we established the following objectives:

 - Setting up search advertising in Google Ads with an updated structure.

 - Set up search and banner remarketing for bringing back potential customers who’d been to the site but hadn’t taken targeted action.